tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ---
 # Authentication

 When making REST Calls to Azure Communication Services(ACS), several steps are required to authenticate properly.
-Our SDKs, will handle this automatically but when you're making requests manually you need to handle authentication yourself.
+Our SDKs handle this process automatically but when you make requests manually you need to handle it yourself.

 ## Types of Authentication